mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 authentication data queries, which would be blocked.
 To bypass this restriction, the server monitor needs to be disabled and the service listener needs to be configured to disregard authentication errors (`skip_authentication=true`).
-Server states also need to be set manually in MaxAdmin.
+Server states also need to be set manually in MaxCtrl.
 These steps are *not* required for MariaDB 10.3, since its implementation is more flexible and allows both PROXY-headered and headerless connections from a proxy-enabled IP.